 What Retail Suppliers Need to Know About Barcodes

-You’ve been told you need to put barcodes on your products and you’re probably feeling overwhelmed by all these barcode names and numbers.
-UPC, EAN, GS1, GTIN12, GTIN13, GTIN8 – what do they all mean?
-What do I need?
 Let me explain all you need to know about barcodes for retail suppliers, but first let me explain how we got to where we are today.

-In the beginning there was the Universal Product Code (UPC).
 The UPC was a 12 digit number that got turned into a barcode.

-US retailers formed a group to manage the issue of barcode numbers and so did European retails.
 So now there was a 12 digit number for the US and a 13 digit number for the rest of the world.

 Whilst the two organisations had merged, the situation on the ground wasn’t so tidy.
 There were UPC A, UPC E barcodes.
 There were EAN8’s and EAN13s, ITF14s and EAN 128s not to mention a range of 2D barcodes from GS1.

-In a bid to streamline the barcode names, GS1 launched Global Trade Item Number.
+In a bid to streamline the barcode names GS1 launched Global Trade Item Number.
 The GTIN identifies products and brings together formerly separate registers – for books, music, magazines, Japanese items, international items and American items.

-So now we have GTIN8, GTIN12, GTIN13, GTIN14 and GTIN128s, but what’s the difference?
+So now we have GTIN8, GTIN12, GTIN13 and GTIN14s.
+But what’s the difference?

 GTIN-8